Estimating the Uncertainty in Emotion Class Labels with Utterance-Specific Dirichlet Priors: Uncertainty Estimation in Emotions

 With a finite number of labels for each utterance, $\mathcal{L}_\text{dpn}$ and $\mathcal{L}_\text{kl}$ approximate $\mathcal{L}^{\infty}_\text{dpn}$ and $\mathcal{L}^{\infty}_\text{kl}$ separately from different perspectives:

 $\mathcal{L}_\text{dpn}$ approximates the expectation with respect to the true distribution by the the empirical average of the likelihood while $\mathcal{L}_\text{kl}$ approximates the true distribution by the sample average.
 When only a finite number of hard labels is available, $\mathcal{L}_\text{dpn-kl}$ can achieve a better approximation by leveraging the complementarity of $\mathcal{L}_\text{dpn}$ and $\mathcal{L}_\text{kl}$.
-It's worth mentioning that the combined loss could be applicable to other type of problems with ambiguous labels.
+It's worth mentioning that our proposed combined loss could be applicable to other perception and understanding tasks which rely on subjective evaluations and uncertain labels from human annotators.